xdevplatform/SnowBotDev/docs/tutorial.md

 Here is where the help contents are built: ```generate_system_help(recipient_id)```

-Back buttona require a bit more metadata to implement.
+Back buttons require a bit more metadata to implement.

 Types: 'locations', 'links', 'playlists'